The Attaché, a 10-episode half-hour drama about an Israeli family living in Paris, debuts today, March 22, on Acorn TV.

-Ben-David, creator of two Israeli comedy series, Anachnu BaMapa and Buba Shel Layla, wrote the series.
-The show is based on his own experiences living in Paris during recent times of great turbulence in Europe.
+Ben-David, creator of two Israeli comedy series, Anachnu BaMapa and Buba Shel Layla, wrote and directed the series.
+It’s based on his own experiences living in Paris during recent times of great turbulence in Europe.

 The Attaché is in Hebrew and French, with English subtitles.